HexagonalED/cpTemp/README.md

 ### 1-3. 예제 입력 및 출력

-- 입력앞에 > 표시를 해두었다(실제구현에서는 >를 출력하지 않는다)

->Harry 37 Hogwarts
+        Harry 37 Hogwarts
         Harry is 37 years old.
->Viktor 41 Durmstrang
+        Viktor 41 Durmstrang
         Viktor is 41 years old.
->Fleur 40 Beauxbatons
+        Fleur 40 Beauxbatons
         Fleur is 40 years old.
->QUIT 0 QUIT
+        QUIT 0 QUIT
         Harry : Hogwarts, 37 years old.
         Viktor : Durmstrang, 41 years old.
         Fleur : Beauxbatons, 40 years old.
         Harry is no longer in Hogwarts.
         Viktor is no longer in Durmstrang.
         Fleur is no longer in Beauxbatons.

 ---